A cash incentive is available to both new and existing customers.

 Or just switch to another bank later in the year if there’s another offer available.

 Are there better switching offers?

 Cash incentives for switching come and go.
-A few weeks back you could get money from Halifax, First Direct and HSBC, but by the end of this week it’ll only be this new Nationwide deal (unless more banks start new offers!).
 You can keep up to date with all the latest offers here.

 Don’t forget that once you’ve switched, you can always switch again later as long as you need the individual offer terms and conditions.